-1. Select a time during the day on March 1, 2019 to read at least 30 minutes in your school, class, community, or department.
+1. Select a time during the school day (TBD) or sometime during the week to read at least 30 minutes in your school, class, community, or department together.

 3. Enjoy reading and sharing about your books with others by discussing in a group or posting on social media.

 "Reading should not be presented to children as a chore, a duty.